chron/outpost18/README.md

 1. DragPreview for cards - remove opacity at least?
 1. Dragged cards take a split second before they disappear which looks weird
 1. It's possible (though VERY unlikely) for generated gameCodes to collide

+## Tech debt stuff that might be worthwhile

+1. Error handling, probably a React ErrorBoundary?
+1. Test suite (Jest?
+React-testing-library?)
+1. Use a proper state machine lib like `xstate` for the server-side game state
+1. Use localStorage or something in dev mode instead of Fauna - and dev Pusher environment too!
+1. Move `cards` out of the context since it never changes?

 ## Cool ideas that may or may not get implemented